zorael/kameloso/README.md

 * the **dmd** and **ldc** compilers may segfault in some cases if building in anything other than `debug` mode (bug [#18026](https://issues.dlang.org/show_bug.cgi?id=18026)).
 * the stable release of the **gdc** compiler doesn't yet support `static foreach` and thus cannot be used to build this bot.
 The development release based on D version **2.081** doesn't work yet either, segfaulting upon compiling (bug [#307](https://bugzilla.gdcproject.org/show_bug.cgi?id=307)).
-* Windows may need a registry fix to display terminal colours properly; see the [known issues](#known-issues) section.

 Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) (`NickServ`/`Q`/`AuthServ`/...) may be difficult, since the bot identifies people by their account names.
 You will probably want to register yourself with such, where available.